So, who wants to be a college president? Anyone?

 Because of the fallout from the protests, colleges have revamped student codes of conduct and increased security measures on campus.
 And universities are rethinking taking formal stances on divisive topics, something that had become common surrounding issues like climate change and the murder of George Floyd.

-Recently, Penn became the second Ivy League school to end sociopolitical statements.
+Recently, Penn chose to end sociopolitical statements.
 Its new policy is that the school will not release statements in response to world or local events that don’t have “significant bearing on university functions.”
 Harvard announced a similar plan in May.
 Other schools adopting institutional neutrality are Cornell, Johns Hopkins, Stanford University, and the University of Southern California, as well as the University of Texas system.

 Why some people no longer want that promotion